Before you start

 - The Safety Data Sheets (SDS or MSDS) for products that go into your waste stream.
 These are provided by the product manufacturer.
 A waste may not have the same qualities or constituents as it did when it was a product, but the SDS is a good place to start.
 Even if the SDS says the product is not hazardous, you may still need to check if it qualifies as a dangerous waste.

 From the SDS, you’ll find information like pH, flashpoint, and other physical specifications.
 Some SDS can also tell you about toxicological information from previous testing.
 Information in the stability section might give you the clue that it’s reactive if the Department of Transportation (DOT) considers it reactive.
 You may see rating systems that tell you it’s ignitable.

 Example: you use a solvent to clean a greasy part.
 The SDS tells you the solvent’s flash point is 25 degrees Fahrenheit, so it’s highly ignitable (which means it will have a D001 waste code).
 But you must also consider what types of contaminants the solvent picked up from the part.
 If the part has paint on it, and that paint contains chrome, it might designate for a waste code of D007.

 Sometimes you don’t have enough information about your waste to designate, so you have to send a sample to a laboratory for testing.
-Learn more in Choosing an Analytical Laboratory for Dangerous Waste Testing (PDF).
+Learn more on our choosing an analytical laboratory webpage.